ddsnowboard/WillsLib/README.md

 ######WillsLib.eulerTable(function, x, x0, y0, h, mainloop)

 Similar to euler(), but creates a table in a tkinter window which lists every step. `mainloop` is a boolean that tells whether `mainloop()` should be run at the end.

+######WillsLib.factors(integer)

+Returns a list of all the factors of a number except itself and 1, or an empty list if it is prime.
+It runs in n/2 time always, so it is rather slow, but it works.